 I would not recommend loading anything over about 14 pounds for imaging on the Advanced VX.
 But for visual use, you can max out its 30-pound capacity with no issues — something to consider if you plan on using the mount with another telescope.

-This is the mount that I learned astrophotography on and a really solid choice.
 The Orion Sirius is functionally identical to the HEQ5 Pro—the only difference is that Sky-Watcher has better customer support and there seem to be more users of the HEQ5 Pro version than the Sirius out there.

 I would recommend putting a scope no heavier than 15 pounds or longer than 1200mm in focal length on the SkyWatcher HEQ5.
 It struggles with my 6” f/9 Ritchey-Chretien, for instance, which is right around those limits.

 Downsides?
 Weight.
-The mount head alone is 38 pounds, with the tripod coming in at another 16.5 pounds.
-Maneuvering the mount head onto the tripod is difficult, to say the least, and then there’s the counterweights and your scope itself.
+The mount head alone weighs 38 pounds, with the tripod coming in at another 16.5 pounds.
+Maneuvering the mount head onto the tripod is difficult, to say the least, and then there are the counterweights and your scope itself.

-While the SkyWatcher EQ6R is certainly portable, it would be good to store it on a dolly or in a permanent enclosure/observatory if possible.
+While the SkyWatcher EQ6R is certainly portable, it would be nice to store it on a dolly or in a permanent enclosure/observatory if possible.

 - Built in polar alignment camera makes setup a breeze